 Los Angeles Spinal Cord Injury Lawyer

 When brain or spinal injuries occur, medical costs can add up quickly and overwhelm most families.
 If you or a loved one has sustained a brain or spinal cord injury due to another person’s negligence or wrongful act, you can and should hold them responsible.
-At The Trial Law Offices of Bradley I. Kramer, M.D., Esq, we have the medical and legal experience to help you secure the money you need to pay for past and future medical costs, compensate you for pain and suffering, make up for lost income, and provide for specialized needs (such as home accommodations, skilled attendant care, adaptations for car hand controls, etc.).
+At The Trial Law Offices of Bradley I. Kramer, M.D., Esq, our spinal cord injury lawyers have the medical and legal experience to help you secure the money you need to pay for past and future medical costs, compensate you for pain and suffering, make up for lost income, and provide for specialized needs (such as home accommodations, skilled attendant care, adaptations for car hand controls, etc.).
 Our Los Angeles spinal cord injury lawyers understand the trauma and difficulties that you face, and we will aggressively work to help with your case and protect your rights.